Bayesian inference of three-dimensional gas maps: II. Galactic HI: Results and discussion

-We shall now proceed with a more detailed discussion on some notable features of the reconstructed maps of the \citetalias{bissantz2003} and \citetalias{sormani2015} models: \begin{itemize} \item Most of the structures with a S/N roughly above 3 could be associated with spiral arms, especially for the Scutum–Centaurus, Sagittarius-Carina, Local and Perseus arms.
-We note, however, little \HI{} has been reconstructed along the Norma arm in the inner Galaxy for either model (see Fig. \ref{fg:surfmassdens_mean_uncert}). \item Interestingly, even though significant structures with relatively high S/N are present around the Local arm in both maps in Fig.~\ref{fg:surfmassdens_snr}, the Local arm seems to be better reconstructed in the \citetalias{bissantz2003} model (see top left panel of Fig. \ref{fg:surfmassdens_mean_uncert}).
+So far, we have discussed localised structures in the two models based on the reconstructed mean.
+However, some of the localised structures with relatively high surface mass density might also have rather large uncertainties.
+Unlike previous methods, the Bayesian inference method readily provides an estimate of the uncertainty.
+It might be more informative to judge the validity of specific features by comparing the mean $\mu$ with its uncertainty $\sigma$.
+We therefore followed \citet{mertsch2021b} and defined the signal-to-noise ratio (S/N) as $\mu/\sigma$.
+The surface mass density S/N overlaid with the spiral arms from \citet{reid2019} is presented in Fig.~\ref{fg:surfmassdens_snr} for the \citetalias{bissantz2003} (top panel) and \citetalias{sormani2015} (bottom panel).
+We shall now proceed with a more detailed discussion on some notable features of the reconstructed maps of the \citetalias{bissantz2003} and \citetalias{sormani2015} models: \begin{itemize} \item Most of the structures with a S/N roughly above 3 could be associated with spiral arms, especially for the Sct-Cen, Sgr-Car, Local and Perseus arms.
+We note, however, that little \HI{} has been reconstructed along the Norma arm in the inner Galaxy for either model (see Fig. \ref{fg:surfmassdens_mean_uncert}). \item Interestingly, even though significant structures with relatively high S/N are present around the Local arm in both maps in Fig.~\ref{fg:surfmassdens_snr}, the Local arm seems to be better reconstructed in the \citetalias{bissantz2003} model (see the top left panel of Fig. \ref{fg:surfmassdens_mean_uncert}).
 The corresponding structure in the \citetalias{sormani2015} reconstructed map seems to be more scattered around the Local arm.
-However, we warn again that this might be an artefact of the spiral structure already present in the velocity model for the case of the \citetalias{bissantz2003} model. \item The \citetalias{bissantz2003} reconstructed map seems to extend to larger galacto-centric radii than the \citetalias{sormani2015} one.
-In fact, some clusters of \HI{} gas outside the solar circle are reconstructed at different distances in the two models due to the different rotation curves adopted beyond $4\, \text{kpc}$ from the Galactic centre.
-Given the rather small velocity gradient, this easily translates into differences of the order of a kiloparsec and thus affects the association with spiral arms.
-We could see, for example, the arc of \HI{} gas in the \citetalias{bissantz2003} reconstructed map stretching between $(x,y)\simeq (10,15)\, \text{kpc}$ and $(x,y)=(12,2)\, \text{kpc}$ which is a little off the Norma arm (see top left panel of Fig.~\ref{fg:surfmassdens_mean_uncert}).
+However, we caution again that this might be an artefact of the spiral structure already present in the velocity model for the case of the \citetalias{bissantz2003} model. \item The \citetalias{bissantz2003} reconstructed map seems to extend to larger galactocentric radii than the \citetalias{sormani2015} one.
+Some clusters of \HI{} gas outside the solar circle are reconstructed at different distances in the two models due to the different rotation curves adopted beyond $4\, \text{kpc}$ from the Galactic centre.
+Because of the rather small velocity gradient, this easily translates into differences of the order of a kiloparsec and thus affects the association with spiral arms.
+We could see, for example, the arc of \HI{} gas in the \citetalias{bissantz2003} reconstructed map stretching between $(x,y)\simeq (10,15)\, \text{kpc}$ and $(x,y)=(12,2)\, \text{kpc}$, which is a little off the Norma arm (see the top left panel of Fig.~\ref{fg:surfmassdens_mean_uncert}).
 In the \citetalias{sormani2015} reconstructed map, this arc instead ends up on the Norma arm. \item The total \HI{} masses reconstructed within $20\, \text{kpc}$ from the Galactic centre are \mbox{$M_{\HI{}}(r\leq 20 \, {\rm kpc})\simeq 3.42 \times 10^9 M_{\odot}$} for the \citetalias{bissantz2003} model and \mbox{$M_{\HI{}}(r\leq 20 \, {\rm kpc})\simeq 2.89 \times 10^9 M_{\odot}$} for the \citetalias{sormani2015} model.
-These values are comparable to the result from \citet{nakanishi2003} who have found $M_{\rm HI}(r\leq 17 \, {\rm kpc})\simeq 2.5\times 10^9 M_{\odot}$. \end{itemize}
+These values are comparable to the result from \citet{nakanishi2003}, who have found $M_{\rm HI}(r\leq 17 \, {\rm kpc})\simeq 2.5\times 10^9 M_{\odot}$. \end{itemize}